Gigi D'Alessio: Personal life

 Gigi D'Alessio was married from 1986 until 2006, to Carmela Barbato, with whom he had three children: Claudio (1986), Ilaria (1992) and Luca (2003).

 In December 2006, his relationship with singer Anna Tatangelo, was publicly announced.
 The two have a son, Andrea, born on 31 March 2010.
 After a year-long break-up, in September 2018, the couple got back together, but on 3 March 2020, through his Instagram profile, the singer announced the end of their relationship.

 The following year, his engagement to lawyer Denise Esposito, twenty-six years his junior, was announced.
 In August 2021, it was announced that the couple were expecting a child.
+They have two children.